JinHee0621/nifi-api-req/README.md

 This Version can change state of one Nifi processor to 'RUNNING' or 'STOPPED' and 'RUN_ONCE'

-24-04-05 Update
+24-04-30 Update

-1. Chnage 'token' param position so if you want call this lib method Please check 'Sample Code' and fix your code
+1. Change 'token' param position so if you want call this lib method Please check 'Sample Code' and fix your code
 2. Add No Auth Case

 ## Sample Code